 The U.S has gone through some horrible things and the market always recovers.
 Market drops are a natural part of the process.

 Stock Market Definitions

 20% Market Drop = Bear Market

 A crash is not nearly as common but it definitely shouldn’t surprise anyone.
 It’s like living in New Hamshire and being surprised by a blizzard.
 Or if you live in Florida you can use the example of hurricanes instead of blizzards.

 Chris: I just so happen to live in Florida so I will use that!
 I’m glad you mentioned the difficult times because 2008 was a difficult time but I was invested and most of the audience wasn’t either.
 So how does this recent market crash compare to the market crash of 2008?
 If you didn’t panic with the recent volatility was that a good test?

 The Great Recession Of 2008

 JL Collins: It can get a lot scarier.
-One of the reasons why this recent market crash from COVID might not have as bad is because we rebounded quite sharply.
+One of the reasons why this recent market crash from COVID might not have been as bad is because we rebounded quite sharply.
 In comparison, in the 2008 financial crisis, the drop was sudden and kept grinding down.
 The market hit bottom around S&P 500 = 666 in 2009 after about a 50% drop.
 So people see that and think “could I stand a 50% drop without panic selling?”